Once Croatia’s capital city, Varazdin is a Baroque cultural paradise. What to see and do, where to stay and eat, and the best day trips from Varazdin.

 After nearly three decades of painting motifs of Baroque angels and artistic work under the banner of ‘Varazdin: the City where Angels Sleep’, local artist Zeljko Prstec organised a home for his work and that of others around the theme of the spiritual and angelic world.

-You will come across angels when walking around the city, but even if you missed them, stop by the Franciscan Church and take a peek of what they are doing in the ‘Andjelinjak’.
+You will come across angels when walking around the city.
+But, even if you miss them, stop by the Franciscan Church and take a peek at what they are doing in the ‘Andjelinjak’.

 From an insect museum to unique metal art

 The Palace now houses an Entomological Collection which was donated by Prof. Franjo Košćec, a local teacher.
-This collection was turned into a permanent collection entitled the ‘World of Insects’, renovated in the 1990s and is considered to be one of the finest collections of its kind in Europe.
+This collection was turned into a permanent collection entitled the ‘World of Insects’.
+Renovated in the 1990s, it is considered to be one of the finest collections of its kind in Europe.